 This panel, (which in November 2008 was expanded to include consumer matters and renamed the Labor, Commerce, & Consumer Protection Committee), gave Kohl-Welles the opportunity to work on legislation in a range of areas, including consumer law; the regulation of liquor, gambling, horse racing, and the lottery; workers' compensation; unemployment insurance; collective bargaining; and the regulation of certain professions.
 This would be a full plate for any committee chair, but somehow Kohl-Welles has found time to also be active in the National Conference of State Legislatures and the Center for Women Policy Studies.

 A Rich Legislative Record

-As a senator and committee chair, Kohl-Welles has sponsored legislation addressing a wide range of topics, but some of the most far-reaching measures she has fought for reflect her progressive views and sense of social justice.
-She has been particularly effective and foresighted in sponsoring legislation on sexual abuse and harassment, gender equity, human trafficking, and the medical use of marijuana.
-A small sampling of the legislation that she has sponsored or cosponsored over the years, and which has been enacted into law, illustrates her deep commitment to these and other issues:
+As a senator and committee chair, Kohl-Welles sponsored legislation addressing a wide range of topics, but some of the most far-reaching measures she fought for reflect her progressive views and sense of social justice.
+She was particularly effective and foresighted in sponsoring legislation on sexual abuse and harassment, gender equity, human trafficking, and the medical use of marijuana.
+A small sampling of the legislation that she sponsored or cosponsored over the years, and which has been enacted into law, illustrates her deep commitment to these and other issues:

 1993-94 biennium: Kohl-Welles sponsored legislation requiring school districts to establish policies and procedures to prohibit sexual harassment.
 This topic was barely on the public's radar at the time, and Washington was only the third state in the nation to enact such laws.